Seed funding or seed capital is a relatively small amount of money that is used to start a business, fund research, or

 Corporate Seed Funders

 Another popular seed funding source is corporate seed funders.
-Startups with good products can take advantage of the opportunity for big companies like Apple, Intel, and Google, which are known to provide seed money for notable projects.
+Startups with good products can take advantage of the opportunity offered by big companies like Apple, Intel, and Google, which are known to provide seed money for notable projects.
 These tech giants willingly shell out money if they know that a startup can be a good source of profit or talent for their pool.

 It is also pretty standard for investors to make small investments and provide capital in exchange for equity in the company.
 These investors are called “angel investors” because they often save startups at risk of failing.
 They often create a network of fellow angel investors to limit their risks by dividing the capital investment among many different people.

 Venture capitalists (VCs) are investors that provide money based on several factors.
 They are much stricter than angel investors when qualifying startups because they offer more significant amounts of capital.
 That’s why they often scrutinize a startup’s portfolio and growth potential before investing.
 There are also instances where VCs take a more active role in running and controlling the company.